-No doubt, technical SEO will remain important for the rest of our lives, so Web 20 Ranker products and services will be still highly-demanded.
-The better your site is indexed and the better you comply with indexing guidelines and meta-data conventions, the better your results will be.
+No doubt, technical SEO will remain important for the rest of our lives, the better your site is indexed and the better you comply with indexing guidelines and meta-data conventions, the better your results will be.
 But this is merely a prerequisite for being successful.

 At first, Google tried to understand visitor appreciation for online content by measuring links and keywords.
 All this was implemented via a complex Page Rank algorithm that made Google the search engine of choice.
 It didn’t take long for companies to understand they could fake this kind of appreciation measurement (Black hat SEO) and for others to optimise this (White hat SEO).
 The better you understood the rules of the game, the better you could score.
-It’d require of one to gain an insight from a company like Vecro Tech which has shown formidable adroitness in getting acclimatised to the concepts of SEO as fast as they change.
 After a while, Google started implementing penalties for pages that “over”- optimised in a battle to keep their search engine relevant for their users.
 Probably the most famous example was BMW Germany that got punished for using “doorway pages” in 2006 (ref).
 Nowadays adjustments like this are implemented on a regular basis as the so-called Panda and Penguin algorithm changes (ref).

 As predicted by Moore’s law, computation power now allows companies to store all online behaviour on search engines, and thanks to the rise of social media a lot of “Word of Mouth” is now available online.
 This will change how search engines capture visitor appreciation in the future.